 Find the answers here:

 What does your CRM say about your competition?
 Dig down into the company data your CRM has provided as part of its service to you.
-There may be helpful information about revenue, number of employees, mission statement, unique selling proposition, and more.
+(If you're still getting evaluating which CRM you should use, consider resources like FitSmallBusiness for a balanced perspective) There may be helpful information about revenue, number of employees, mission statement, unique selling proposition, and more.
 Plus, you’ll see how many of their employees are connected with your inbound marketing content.
 (In HubSpot, click on a contact’s name, scroll down to the contact’s company information, and select “View all properties.”)

 Business Info Sites